 Important Note: The heaviest demand for a trunk is usually during the spring so please consider requesting a trunk for the fall or winter months.

-Traveling Trunk Guide Book For Teachers* (pdf, 300kb)
+Traveling Trunk Guide Book For Teachers (pdf, 1.60mb)

-Please note that the contents of each Traveling Trunk are similar and based on the theme of The Life of a Civil War Soldier, though each may have some minor variations in items, additional stations, etc. This booklet is the basic guide for a trunk, even though the trunk you receive may have some of these differences.
+Please note that the contents of each Traveling Trunk are similar and based on the theme of The Life of a Civil War Soldier, though each may have some minor variations in items, additional stations, etc. This booklet is the basic guide for a trunk though the trunk you receive may have some minor differences in content.

 Did You Know?